 A treatment plan is a detailed map used to guide clients toward the goals they set in therapy.
 It’s typically an aspect of a client’s progress notes.
 Clinicians usually create treatment plans during their initial sessions with clients, working with them to set goals and objectives.
 Treatment plans often include:

 - Diagnostic summary.

 - Services to be provided and their frequency.

 Treatment plans help counselors get approved by insurers to continue providing services for clients.
 Some insurance companies require regular treatment plan reviews and updates.

 5. Discharge Summary

-Counselors create discharge summaries when clients complete a treatment program or are released from the hospital.
+Behavioral health professionals create discharge summaries when clients complete a treatment program or are released from the hospital.
 A discharge summary includes the reason a client sought treatment, the services provided, the client’s condition upon discharge and a follow-up plan.